lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              +-- ... --+- ...  -+- ... -+---...---+-+

 ~~~~
-{: #Fig-NotLast title='Fragmentation Format for Fragments except the Last One, No ACK option'}
+{: #Fig-NotLast title='Fragment Format for Fragments except the Last One, No ACK option'}

 In any of the Window mode options, fragments except the last one SHALL contain the fragmentation format as defined in {{Fig-NotLastWin}}.
-The total size of this fragmentation header is R bits.
+The total size of the fragment header in this format is R bits.
+.

 ~~~~
              <------------ R ---------->